Welcome to the Institute of Coastal Research

 View from the roof of the Institute of Coastal Research.
 Photo.

-We study the biological effects intake and discharge of cooling water at all Swedish nuclear power plants.
+• We study the biological effects of Swedish nuclear power plant's intake and discharge of cooling water.

-In our research, we focus on both the condition and composition of individual fish stocks and on the dynamics of the entire coastal ecosystem.
-We study how climate change affects fish communities, and how fish size and growth affect everything from the interaction between individuals to entire food webs and how they are affected by fishing.
+In our research, we focus on both the state and composition of individual fish stocks and on the dynamics of the entire coastal ecosystem.
+For example, we study how climate change affects fish communities, and how the size and growth of fish affect the interaction between individuals to entire food webs and how these food webs are affected by fishing.

-We work with interactions between fishing, birds and mammals, investigate the effects of seals and cormorants on coastal ecosystems, and develop selective gear for small-scale coastal fishing.
+We work on interactions between fishing, birds and mammals, where we e.g. investigate the effects of seals and cormorants on coastal ecosystems, and develop seal-safe and selective gear for small-scale coastal fishing.

-In close connection with our research, we educate future researchers, fish ecologists and environmental analysts.
+In close connection with our research, we train future researchers, fish ecologists and environmental monitors.

 Collaborate with us

-We want our knowledge to be useful and have an impact, and it is equally important for us to get influences and ideas from the outside world.
+We want to share our useful knowledge, but equally important is that we receive influences and ideas from the outside world.

-The Institute of Coastal Research collaborates with all major Swedish universities, a dozen international universities, fisheries and marine environment institutes around the Baltic Sea and international bodies such as HELCOM and the International Council for the Exploration of the Sea, ICES.
-Cooperation also takes place with national and regional authorities, as well as with NGO`s and the fishing industry.
+At the Institute of Coastal Research, we collaborate with all major Swedish universities, about ten international universities, the fisheries and marine environment institutes around the Baltic Sea and international bodies such as the Baltic Marine Environment Protection Commission (HELCOM) and the International Council for the Exploration of the Sea (ICES).
+Collaboration also takes place with national and regional authorities, as well as with interest organizations and the fishing industry.

-• At the Fisheries Research Station in Älvkarleby breeding and research is conducted on farmed salmon and trout, and the station produce approximately 140,000 salmon and trout per year for release into the River Dalälven.
+At the The Fisheries Research Station in Älvkarleby we conduct breeding and research on farmed salmon and trout, and around 140,000 salmon and trout are produced per year for release into the Dalälven River.

 Office addresses